Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 ```

 ## Transforms
+Transforms can always specfied as either a single value/object, or as an array.
+When providing an array, each transform receives the result of the previous transform.

 ### Simple transforms
 Simple transforms take no parameters and are specified as plain string:
 - **`lowercase`**: Converts all upper-cases to lower-cases.